pomdtr/sunbeam/docs/user-guide/integrations.md

 Sunbeam is a built for the terminal first, but it can be used in other contexts.
 This section lists the available clients (outside of the TUI bundled with sunbeam).

-## Raycast

-[Raycast](https://raycast.com) is a macOS app that lets you control your tools with a few keystrokes.

-You can use you sunbeam extension from raycast using the [sunbeam-raycast extension](https://github.com/pomdtr/sunbeam-raycast).

 ## Alacritty

 [Alacritty](https://github.com/alacritty/alacritty) is a cross-platform terminal emulator.